 Finally, in the Pleasant View Gardens / Dunbar-Broadway neighborhood, 12.4% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 96.1% of the neighborhoods in America.

-The Pleasant View Gardens / Dunbar-Broadway neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.
+One of the unique characteristics of the Pleasant View Gardens / Dunbar-Broadway neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.7% of the neighborhoods in America.
 The Pleasant View Gardens / Dunbar-Broadway neighborhood also has a greater percentage of children living in poverty (83.8%) than found in 99.5% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Pleasant View Gardens / Dunbar-Broadway neighborhood has more single mother households than 97.8% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-American households most often have a car, and regularly they have two or three.
-But households in the Pleasant View Gardens / Dunbar-Broadway neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Pleasant View Gardens / Dunbar-Broadway neighborhood have a highly unusual car ownership.
 66.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.5% of U.S. neighborhoods.

 Furthermore, the Pleasant View Gardens / Dunbar-Broadway neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 88.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.